This is the second in a series of posts about how I run my dino-chow kitchen to keep Dave and I fed without making me (too) crazy.

 That’s my strategy for lunch, too.
-I put two vegetables in a container, pile the right amount of protein on top, and bring along some tahini sauce or Moroccan dipping sauce to drizzle over the pile.
+I put two vegetables in a container, pile the right amount of protein on top, and bring along some tahini dressing or Moroccan dipping sauce to drizzle over the pile.
 Homemade condiments are magic; see below.

 Vegetables in Advance

 We eat a lot of fresh veggies, but I almost always prepare them in advance.
 On Sunday, I take an hour, and I become a Veg-O-Matic.
 I chop and sauté a bunch of different veggies with garlic powder and salt: cabbage, zucchini, snap peas.
 I roast heartier veggies in the oven: Brussels sprouts, cauliflower, spaghetti squash.
-I chop cauliflower in the food processor so it’s ready to be turned into cauliflower fried frice or fouscous.
+I chop cauliflower in the food processor so it’s ready to be turned into cauliflower fried frice or cauliflower “couscous.”
 And I steam green beans and broccoli so they can be sautéed with olive oil and garlic later.
 Same rules as the meat apply: I mix-and-match the veggies to make all kinds of dinners and flavors.

 Some veggies are “special”… like lettuce, fennel, snow peas, and kale.
 Those I prepare just before we’re going to eat them, but because everything else is usually good-to-go, my earlier rules about cooking vs. making dinner don’t apply.

 I always have chopped frozen broccoli, spinach, and collard greens in the freezer.
 I like all of those for breakfast.
 They’re great to throw into eggs with some protein.
-You can add herbs to make it like a French omelet (thyme is good), or coconut aminos and then it’s kind of like egg foo yung.
+You can add herbs to make it like a French omelet (thyme is good), or coconut aminos (or homemade substitute) and then it’s kind of like egg foo yung.